codigoisaac/codigoisaac/README.md

 # Hi, I'm Isaac 🤙🏼

 I'm a full-stack web developer based in the interior of São Paulo, Brazil, with over 5 years of experience.
-Recently, in addition to continuing to work with web development, I've also been creating mobile apps and working with Python and AI.
+Recently, in addition to web development, I've also been creating mobile apps and working with Python and AI.

-I'm usually busy developing SaaS projects or improving my programming skills.

 # Some projects